-In accordance with Cayman’s Animal Law abuse and neglect is a crime and penalties apply if prosecuted.
-The Government employs Animal Welfare Officers who will investigate animal cruelty, apprehend an individual and prosecute.
+In Cayman, abuse of animals is a crime and serious penalties apply if prosecuted.
+The Government employs Animal Welfare Officers who will investigate animal cruelty, apprehend an individual and prosecute if necessary.

 What qualifies as animal abuse?

 The Animal Law (2015 Revision) Section 70(1) states that a person who intentionally makes an animal unnecessarily suffer, works an unfit animal, administers poison to an animal, operates on an animal without due care and humanity or tethers, confines an animal as to cause unnecessary suffering or abandons an animal, commits an offense of animal cruelty and is liable for prosecution.